sunfmin/redisgosearch/README.md

 }
 ```

-In order to let people search any word in these two entries, we first index these texts into the Redis database as keywords that we segmented from the title and content as keys, with the Ids as Redis set values.
+All keys in Redis are prefixed by a namespace you pass in when creating a `Client` (in this case, `entries`).

+When you call `Index` on the two entries, we store each keyword from the text we want, `Title` and `Keyword`, as determined by the `Segment` function.
+Each key's value is a set whose members point back to the original entries.

 ```
 redis 127.0.0.1:6379> keys *